satsuki-chan/ananov_tsclust_graph06/README.md

 2. Check that all the files are in the same directory and that you have reading and writing permissions
 3. Open a terminal window in the directory and execute:
   * `R -f ananov_tsclust_scatterplots.r`
-4. Afterwards, execute to generate the scatter plots:
+4. Afterwards, to generate the scatter plots, execute:
   * `R -f ananov_tsclust_scatterplots_instructions.r`